Choonholic/ChzzkDownloader/doc/how_to_control_chzzk_clip_downloader.md

 * **RPC ID** - Default ID is `50`.
 Use `--rpcid` option to change.

 ## How To Request
-To request action from Chzzk Live Downloader, send the object like below through the socket.
+To request action from Chzzk Clip Downloader, send the object like below through the socket.

 ```json
 {